 Within IdenTrust, CA Administrators also carry out the responsibilities of the CSA Administrator.
-The CSA Administrator responsibilities and operating procedures performed by IdenTrust CA Administrators, as they relate to CSA Operation, are as follows:
+The CSA Administrator responsibilities and operating procedures performed by IdenTrust CA Administrators, as they

-- > Installation, configuration, and maintenance of the CSA software; - Generating and backing up CSA Keys (performed under two person control); - ➤ Management of CSA Key and Certificate lifecycle, including renewal of OCSP Responder Certificates (performed under two person control); - > Establishing and maintaining system accounts and configuring audit parameters; and - Operation of the CSA equipment.
+- Installation, configuration, and maintenance of the CSA software; - ➤ Generating and backing up CSA Keys (performed under two person control); - Management of CSA Key and Certificate lifecycle, including renewal of OCSP Responder Certificates (performed under two person control); - Establishing and maintaining system accounts and configuring audit parameters; and - > Operation of the CSA equipment.